craftingcity/RollHighOrDie/Character Rules/Defenses.md

 To make a Death call, roll a d20.
 Do not add any modifiers or values.

-If the result is 10 or greater, you succeed, and fail to die for just a little longer.
+If the result is 10 or greater, you succeed, and live for a moment longer.

-If the result is 9 or less, you fail, and you gain a stack of the 'Exhausted' [[Condition]].
+If the result is 9 or fewer, you fail, and you gain a stack of the 'Exhausted' [[Condition]].

+If the result is 1, you die.